 Are benzodiazepines as addictive as opiates?

-Benzos and opiates are both highly addictive substances when misused, and both are some of the most often abused drugs in the world.
-As stated above, even low-dose benzos taken for too long can cause changes in the brain that result in addiction.
+Benzodiazepines and opioids are both highly addictive substances when misused, and both are some of the most often abused classes of psychoactive drugs in the world.
+As stated above, even low-dose benzos taken for too long can cause changes in the brain that result in dependence.

 -Back to Menu-